-The registrar must receive all official transcripts with grades for all completed and required prerequisite courses by the last day of the first semester of which the enrolled program begins.
+The registrar must receive all official transcripts with grades for all completed and required prerequisite courses by the first day of the first semester of which the enrolled program begins.
+Transcripts received after this may result in non-credit.
+See Registrar policies.
 All students will be asked to sign an acknowledgement (see Appendix I) prior to beginning their first nursing course confirming that they have completed and passed each required prerequisite course with at least a "C" or above.
 Any transferred nursing, courses, such as Nutrition, Pathophysiology and Pharmacology, have been passed with a grade of B- or better.
 If, upon receipt of the student's prior transcript(s), it is discovered that the student did not pass each required prerequisite course with at least a "C" or above, and transferred nursing courses with B- or better, the student will not be allowed to continue in the program.